-For many small businesses time is even scarcer than money but managing time effectively can have as much impact on your business as managing money.
+For many small businesses time is even scarcer than money but managing your time properly can have as much impact on your business as managing money.

 So, what is proper use of time?

 Proper use of time is whatever fits your purpose, is effective and overall generates the required level of income you require.
 In other words, you need to use your time in such a way as it delivers the success that you want.
 You need to also consider what are the most important jobs that need doing so you can manage not just your time, but your priorities too.

 Manage time effectively, whether it’s yours or your employees, is crucial for a successful, growing business.
 Ineffective and improper use of time impacts on your profit, and can result in dissatisfaction for yourself or those working with you.

 When you’re financially dependent on a business, then someone somewhere has to pay for both yours and your staff’s time, your overheads, and your income.
 Time working ‘on the business’ can be as equally valuable to working ‘in the business’ but this time also needs to be funded in some way.
 This is one of the greatest dilemmas for many self-employed people whereas employing staff offers some opportunity to delegate work in a productive way.